-Bridging marginalization along gender lines requires women focused investments starting from early childhood.
+Bridging marginalization along gender lines requires women-focused investments starting from early childhood.
 I would say the game changer intervention is girls’ education supported with well-planned and implemented advocacy to change harmful social norms and attitudes.
 Sending a girl to school is not enough.
-We need to create safe environment where young girls are not victims of abduction, rape, early marriage and unwanted pregnancy.
-This requires a legal framework favorable for women and its uncompromised enforcement throughout the country.
-The attitude of parents that gives more priority to the education of boys while girls are expected to perform household chores and other family and social responsibilities needs to change.
+We need to create a safe environment where young girls are not victims of abduction, rape, early marriage and unwanted pregnancy.
+This requires a legal framework favourable for women and its uncompromised enforcement throughout the country.
+The attitude of parents that gives more priority to the education of boys while girls are expected to perform household chores and other family and social responsibilities need to change.

-Aside the work front what are some of the things that H.E.
+Aside from the work front, what are some of the things that H.E.
 Roman Tesfaye does leisurely?

 What is your vision for Ethiopian women in the coming years?

-In the long run my vison is to see Ethiopian women breaking the cultural, social and economic barriers they are facing today and being able to make their own decisions and realizing their dreams without limits.
+In the long run, my vision is to see Ethiopian women breaking the cultural, social and economic barriers they are facing today and being able to make their own decisions and realizing their dreams without limits.
 I want to see a time where women are valued for what they are doing socially and economically and recognized as equal contributors and beneficiaries of development.
-In the coming years my vison is to see the end of preventable suffering and deaths of Ethiopian women so that they get the opportunity of a healthy and long life.
+In the coming years, my vision is to see the end of preventable suffering and deaths of Ethiopian women so that they get the opportunity of a healthy and long life.
 Economically; I aspire to see the entrepreneurial potential of more and more Ethiopian women unleashed so that they are equipped with a powerful means to fight poverty.